QuChunhe/study/Database.md

 You run the nodetool decommission command to make a node send all its data to the next node in the ring.
 Decommissioning a node is the opposite of bootstrapping a node.

+[379]

+You can set the bloom_filter_fp_chance attribute for a table to a value between 0 and 1.
+As you go from 0 to 1, you use less memory.
+A value of 0 means you set the largest value for the Bloom filter and use the highest amount of memory.
+Setting it to 1 means that you’ve disabled Bloom filters.

+[422]

+There are two good nodetool commands that help you identify performance issues in a cluster: nodetool proxyhistograms and nodetool tablehistograms.
+Both commands present performance statistics captured by the database in the form of histograms, hence the command names.